Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 Currently, most basic file system operations are supported.
 However, due to Alluxio implicit characteristics, please be aware that:

 * Files can be written only once, only sequentially, and never be modified.
-That means overriding a file is allowed, and an explicit combination of delete and then create is needed.
+That means overriding a file is not allowed, and an explicit combination of delete and then create is needed.
 For example, `cp` command will fail when the destination file exists.
 * Alluxio does not have hard-link and soft-link concepts, so the commands like `ln` are not supported, neither the hardlinks number is displayed in `ll` output.
 * The user and group are mapped to the Unix user and group only when Alluxio is configured to use shell-based mapping, by setting `alluxio.security.group.mapping.class` to `ShellBasedUnixGroupsMapping` in `conf/alluxio-site.properties`.
 Otherwise `chown` and `chgrp` are no-ops, and `ll` will return the user and group of the user who started the alluxio-fuse process.

 ## Performance considerations

-Due to the conjunct use of FUSE and JNR, the performance of the mounted file system is expected to be worse than what you would see by using the `alluxio-core-client-fs` directly.
+Due to the conjunct use of FUSE and JNR, the performance of the mounted file system is expected to be worse than what you would see by using the [native client API](Clients-Java-Native.html) directly.

 Most of the overheads come from the fact that there are several memory copies going on for each call on `read` or `write` operations, and that FUSE caps the maximum granularity of writes to 128KB.
 This could be probably improved by a large extent by leveraging the FUSE cache write-backs feature introduced in kernel 3.15 (not supported yet, however, by libfuse 2.x userspace libs).